 2013–2020 Ford Fusion Common Problems

 The 2013 second-generation Fusion was shown at the 2012 North American International Auto Show.
-Fusion was an example of Ford’s global car strategy, “One-Ford,” with a design built by Ford of Europe.
+Fusion was an example of Ford’s global car strategy, “One-Ford,” which was designed by Ford in Europe.

 Ford’s new mid-size platform remerges in Europe and the Americas with the newest version of the CDW27 program, which originated from the Ford Contour/Mercury Mystique.